-If you are in charge of buying “marketing translations,” I will let you in on a secret that will make your management love you.
+If you’re in charge of buying “marketing translations,” here’s how you can make your management love you.

-I have a partner who worked in advertising agencies for decades, mostly for global blue-chip FMCG companies.
+I have a partner who used to work in senior roles for a large international advertising agency network, mostly for global blue-chip FMCG companies.
 Add to that many years in B2B sales.
 His experience is immense, for having seen so much and dealt with so many different clients and markets.

-He does not position himself as a copywriter but delivers great German copy whenever asked to.
-I love working with him for his refreshing take and uncanny knack for what works.
+He does not position himself as a copywriter but delivers solid German copy whenever asked to.
+I love working with him for his knack for what resonates.
 Most of all though he has the background.
-Having himself been in the customer-facing roles that most marketers and especially, salespeople are in on a daily basis, he has the empathy and insights that help him choose the right words and understand what prospects want.
+Having himself been in the customer-facing roles that most marketers and especially, salespeople are in on a daily basis, he has the empathy and insights that help him understand what prospects want.

 Give him a thorough brief and a couple of visuals instead and his work will shine.